 #7 El subte is the subway

-It made even more sense when I remembered that the Spanish translation of the underground is Subterráneo.
+When I remembered that the Spanish translation of the underground is Subterráneo, it made even more sense.

 Learn more about how to use the public transportation system in Buenos Aires here.